upsidelab/vue-tree-table/docs/guide/README.md

 # Quick start

+Vue-tree-table-component is a customizable solution for fast creation of components containing tree structure - most of all tree tables!

+For installation instruction see: [installation](/guide/installation)

 In order to use the VueTreeTable component you just have to import it an pass two props:
 * **table-data** - an array of objects that are to be presented in the tabe
 * **columns** - an array which will specify the table's columns